One More Cup of Coffee (Valley Below): Cover versions

 The White Stripes covered "One More Cup of Coffee (Valley Below)" on their debut album The White Stripes (1999).
 Henry Yates of Louder compared the track to "a bleak spaghetti-western drama".
 Brian Ives wrote of Robert Plant's cover on his album Dreamland (2002) that "Plant's subtle delivery combined with his band's pulling out the middle eastern themes in the music makes this version the definitive one."
 Sertab Erener's cover was used in the film Masked and Anonymous, which starred Dylan, and was praised by Heylin, who thought it was "a magnificent Middle Eastern arrangement" and the best of the various Dylan covers on the soundtrack.
 Bic Runga included the song on her albums Live in Concert with the Christchurch Symphony (2003) and Anthology (2012).
 The reviewer for The New Zealand Herald described the track as "accomplished if not quite upping the game".
 A version of the song by Tom Jones was included on his 2021 album Surrounded By Time, and was described by Robin Murray of Clash as "an intense yet sombre performance."

+Eric Burdon played the song during his 1976 live shows.
+His version also aired on the TV show Rockpalast in Germany.

 Official releases

-Vesions of the track have been released on the following Bob Dylan albums:
+Versions of the track have been released on the following Bob Dylan albums: